lollox1k/Obsidian/Matematica/Combinatoria/Graph Theory/Number of odd degree vertex.md

 the number of odd degree vertices is even.
 #### Dim
 Assume the number is odd.
 We arrive at a contraddiction.
-The sum of all vertices degree is two times the number of edges:
+The sum of all vertices degree is two times the number of edges [[Handshake Lemma]]:
 $$
 \sum_{v\in V}d(v) = 2m
 $$